A Quiet Place: Day One: Production

 Principal photography took place from February 6 to April 11, 2023, in London, though the film is set in New York City.
 Simon Bowles was the production designer, and Pat Scola, who shot Pig, served as cinematographer.
 The backlot at Warner Bros.
 Studios, Leavesden was used to recreate four NYC blocks, each two stories high, including Mott Street in Chinatown and parts of Harlem, the Lower East Side, and the Upper East Side.
+The exterior of Patsy's Pizzeria, a key location in the film, was recreated as part of the set, based on extensive photography by the production of the real restaurant in New York.
+The interiors of Loetta's Jazz Club were filmed at the George Tavern in Stepney.
 Bowles designed 3D models of his sets through SketchUp to allow Sarnoski and Scola to test angles beforehand.
+London Charing Cross was used to shoot the interiors of the subway sequence, while the exteriors were filmed at Canary Wharf tube station.
+The office building lobby chase was filmed at One Canada Square.
+The cathedral scene was shot at St. Sophia's Greek Orthodox Cathedral of Divine Wisdom.

-London Charing Cross was used to shoot the subway sequence.
-During post-production, Alexis Grapsas, who worked on Pig, composed the score and Industrial Light & Magic completed the visual effects.
+Industrial Light & Magic completed the visual effects.
 The film's budget was $67 million.

+Music

+During post-production, Alexis Grapsas, who worked on Pig, composed the score.

 Release

 The world premiere of A Quiet Place: Day One was held at the Tribeca Festival on June 26, 2024, as a special presentation taking place after the festival itself, which was held from June 5–16.
 It was released in the United States by Paramount Pictures on June 28, 2024.
 It was previously scheduled to be released on March 31, 2023, then on September 22, 2023, and on March 8, 2024.
 The film was released by Paramount Home Entertainment for digital download on July 30, 2024, and on DVD, Blu-ray, and Ultra HD Blu-ray on October 8, 2024.